How To Find The Perimeter Of A Shape

 Advanced Polygons and Perimeter Calculation

 For more complex polygons with many sides, the basic principle remains the same: add up the lengths of all the sides.
-However, there are some special cases and techniques that can simplify the calculation:
+That said, there are some special cases and techniques that can simplify the calculation:

 1. Regular Polygons: